Dequantizing quantum machine learning models using tensor networks: Dequantization using classical MPS models

-From the above inequality, we see that $\norm{\ket{\Delta}}_2^2 \leq \delta_{f_Q}^2/\norm{G}_F$ guarantees the approximation within the error tolerance.
-In other words, good approximability for coefficient tensors in terms of 2-norm can be translated to good approximability for functions.
-Especially, when $\mathbf{T}(\rvec{x})$ contains an orthonormal basis set in a given domain of $\Omega$, like Fourier function basis and $\Omega = [-\pi,\pi]$, we get equality rather than inequality,
+which guarantees the approximation within the error tolerance.
+In other words, good approximability for coefficient tensors in terms of two-norm can be translated to good approximability for functions.
+Especially, when $\mathbf{T}(\rvec{x})$ contains an orthonormal basis set in a given $\Omega$, such as the Fourier function basis and $\Omega = [-\pi,\pi]$, we have the equality,

-Apart from this nice situation, we rely on the inequality given in Eq. \ref{eq:distancebound}.
-Therefore, we should focus on the condition for which an efficient $\Cc$ can approximate $\Cq$ within arbitrary precision.